palakgupta2712/astro-portfolio/src/content/posts/Stripe-paymenent.md

 If you want to explore about perfect re-try mechanism, please click check previous edition of techDiary link is below.

-## Reference has been taken from stripe engineering blog, in case if you interested to explore more please check below link 💡
+## Reference has been taken from stripe engineering blog. 💡